 The Norwegian School of Sport Sciences offer various course packages for our inconing exchange/ study abroad students.

-Courses on bachelor level are packaged into different course packages.
+Bachelor level courses are packaged into different course packages.
 The courses in the different packages are in the same field in sport sciences, and no conflicts in scheduling and exams will occur.

 Course packages will be updated by April 1, for the upcoming fall semester.
 Courses for the spring semester could see changes up until October 1.